QuantEcon/lecture-source-jl/README.md

 ```

-6. Clone the repo to your preferred location (note that WSL+vscode+ssh cloning has bugs, so use https)
+6. Clone the repo to your preferred location (note that WSL+vscode+ssh cloning has bugs, so use https).

+On Windows, you want to clone to the WSL setup, not onto your windows drive.

 ```bash
 git clone https://github.com/QuantEcon/lecture-source-jl